National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 When created from scratch, a _container_ is created, so multiple _versions_ of the concept sets can be supported.
 New versions are created as the team gets better facility with the tool, as the team understands better from domain experts subtleties in the intention of the concept set, or as changes are made to the vocabularies, by OHDSI or the source vocabulary stewards.
-Containers are indicated by blue icons; versions, by brown icons, as illustrated in Figure _image-090-cset_versions.gif_.
+Containers are indicated by blue icons; versions, by brown icons, as illustrated in @fig-understanding-090-concept-set-versions.

 ![Workflow for finding, extending, and creating concept sets](images/understanding/fig-understanding-100-concept-set-flowsheet.png){#fig-understanding-100-concept-set-flowsheet fig-alt="Workflow for finding, extending, and creating concept sets"}